-Started in May of 2014, the DARE award recognizes faculty and staff.
+Started in May of 2014, the DARE award recognizes faculty and staff who have made significant contributions to Champlain.

 This award recognizes the individual(s) who exemplifies the spirit, enthusiasm, and commitment modeled by David J. Provost in supporting Champlain College Wellbeing.